20+ Thyroid-friendly Snack Ideas

 - Cherries & Berries: When in season, a small bowlful of fresh cherries or berries delivers high-antioxidant nutrition, fiber, and anti-inflammatory goodness.
 Balance the natural sugars with a handful of nuts or seeds for added protein.

 - 1-Minute Guacamole: Dice an avocado, spritz with lime or lemon juice, and sprinkle with sea salt.
 Mash with a fork, taste, and adjust flavor with more citrus and/or salt, and voila!
 High in fiber and healthy fat, avocados are full of nutrients that thyroid patients need.
-Serve with carrot sticks, plantain chips, or a grain-free cracker (see #5).
+Serve with carrot sticks, plantain chips, or a grain-free cracker (ideas below!).

 - Apple Slices with Nut Butter: Apples truly are a health-promoting food, with plenty of fiber and blood-cleansing pectin.
-Balance the natural sugars with some protein from your favorite organic nut or sunflower butter (see nut butter recipe below).
+Balance the natural sugars with some protein from your favorite organic nut or sunflower butter.

-- Chopped Veggies and Pesto Mayo: Getting in the habit of keeping some fresh veggie sticks handy is one of the best things you can do to improve your daily nutrition.
+- Chopped Veggies and Pesto Mayo: Getting in the habit of keeping some fresh veggie sticks handy is one of the best things you can do to boost your daily veggie servings.
 Mix a spoonful of ‘clean’ mayo (like this one, or this egg-free option) with a spoonful of dairy-free pesto and you'll find that it's a welcome replacement for that bottled ranch dressing laden with unhealthy oils, preservatives, and a long list of ingredients we can't pronounce.

 - Salmon Wraps: Canned wild salmon is an excellent and inexpensive source of inflammation-reducing Omega-3s.
 You may be surprised to learn that it’s also a good source of calcium if you eat the soft, chewable bones.
 Premium canned salmon excludes the bones and is typically leaner and therefore lower in healthy fats, so go for the regular (and cheaper!) variety.
 Combine with a ‘clean’ mayo (like this one, or this egg-free option) and wrap in a lettuce leaf or a sheet of dried snacking seaweed for a substantial snack or light lunch.